 1,112 species of birds - yellow-collard lovebird, grey crowned crane, Pemba green pigeon

 Yellow Fever, Diptheria, Typhoid, Hepatitis A

 Almost nothing can beat what a safari in Tanzania has to offer.
-It doesn't matter whether you're a first or longtime safari enthusiast.
-Tanzania safari tours provide a variety of activities for you to select and enjoy.
+It doesn't matter whether you're a first or longtime safari enthusiast, Tanzania safari tours provide a variety of activities for you to select and enjoy.
 From its many savannahs to beaches, your trip is bound to impress!
-Of course, who can forget about the epic Serengeti migration?
+Of course, who can forget about the epic Serengeti Great Migration?
 Throw in a well-deserved family break with your Tanzania safari, don't miss out on an unforgettable journey!
-Book your spot on one of our many safari holidays in Tanzania today!